vibeai-casv/playqzv4/AI_PROMPTS_FOR_QUESTION_GENERATION.md

 - Include a mix of conceptual, applied, and factual questions
 - Avoid yes/no questions
 - Options should be plausible but only one correct
+- Shuffle the options array so the correct answer is not always in the same position
 - Explanations should teach the concept, not just state the answer

 OUTPUT FORMAT - Return ONLY a valid JSON array with no markdown, no code blocks: